Nikolay-Lysenko/readingbricks/README.md

 python -m readingbricks -c /absolute/path/to/config.json
 ```

 As in the previous section, go to `127.0.0.1:5000`.
 Known bug is that some minor interface elements are in Russian regardless of notes language.
-I am still seeking an elegant solution to this problem.
+I am still seeking an elegant and maintainable solution to this problem.

 ## Interface guide

 The web interface is quite self-explanatory.

-At the index page, you can select a filed and go to its home page.
-Such home pages have two control elements:
-* search bar,
-* cloud of tags.

-You can look through the tag cloud and choose the tags you are interested in.
-If you are interested in a single tag, just push a button with it.
-However, if you need less trivial selection of notes, search bar should be used.
-Arbitrary logical expressions with AND, OR, and NOT operators, and parentheses are supported there.
+The only non-trivial control element is search bar which is located at home pages of fields.
+It can operate in three modes:
+* query in natural language (e.g., `transformers in recommender systems`),
+* query as expression consisting of tags, logical operators, and parentheses — special keyword `tags:` is required (e.g. `tags: transformers AND recommender_systems`),
+* combination of above options — symbols before `tags:` form natural query and symbols after it form tag expression (e.g., `transformers tags: recommender_systems`).

+If at least part of a query is in natural language, results are sorted by TF-IDF.
+Else, order of results depends on lexicographic positions of their notebooks within their field directory and on positions of cells within notebooks.

 Enjoy reading!